 Our online order packaging is 100% recyclable and made from recycled paper, while polybags are biodegradable.
-Tote bags are made from organic cotton and are optional at checkout.
+Tote bags are made from organic cotton and will soon be optional to either have or opt out of receiving at checkout.